NandhiniNanz/sonarcloud-website/_posts/2017/05/2017-05-05-analyzers-upgrade.md

 Please also note that the support for the Groovy language has been dropped.
 SonarSource does not develop this analyzer (this is a community one), so we would not be able to provide a reliable service with it in the future.
-We hope that you will keep on enjoying SonarQube.com for all the various other languages that it supports.
+We hope that you will keep on enjoying SonarCloud for all the various other languages that it supports.